The Central Oregon health care community has a history of taking a comprehensive approach to solve problems.

 The board renamed itself Links for Health shortly after to honor James Link, a patient who suffered from multiple comorbidities and was not empowered to thrive in the existing health care system; as a result, he passed away early in life.
 The group later submitted an intergovernmental agreement from the three Central Oregon counties, and this was made official by the state under the name Transitional Board.

 In 2011, Deschutes County Public Health Director Scott Johnson and Dr. Robin Henderson of St. Charles designed the model for the Central Oregon Health Council and submitted Senate Bill 204 to the legislature.
 The plan at that time included the creation of the Regional Health Assessment and Regional Health Improvement Plan, to be carried out on a four-year cycle, as well as oversight of a global budget for Medicaid care spending and a neutral party to create partnerships and foster trust among health care providers.

-With legislation in place, the Transitional Board became the governing entity of the region’s Coordinated Care Organization (CCO) in 2012 and was renamed the Central Oregon Health Council in 2013.
+With legislation in place, the Transitional Board became the governing entity of the region’s Coordinated Care Organization (CCO) in 2012 and was renamed the Central Oregon Health Council.

 Members of the Board of Directors who represent organizations are legislatively required to be head decision-makers (executive directors, CEOs, etc.).
 Additionally, the founding members believed community members and clinics alike would be impacted by changes to the health system, and as a reflection of that belief, community representatives have served on the Board of Directors from the beginning.

 Each organization involved sees the bigger picture beyond their individual efforts.
 Central Oregon also looks for opportunities to experiment and create transformation and has developed unique structures and legislation to allow these ideas to take root.